over-taylor-turf/fake-drug-names/README.md

 ## Citations

-Here are some online resources that helped me be successful in my project!
+Here is an online resources that helped me be successful in my project.
 For my homepage, I wanted the font styling of my "medpramin" title to be very specific.
 I researched online as to how to stretch the text a little more than the original Google Font, known as MuseoModerno.
 This [StackOverflow Article](https://stackoverflow.com/questions/6351013/can-i-stretch-text-using-css) was helpful and I was able to edit it for my own text.
 I also did a small border line (`text-stroke`) around the letters.

 ```css